suncoast-devs/handbook/lessons/soft-skills/health.md

 but a large amount of soda/pop or coffee doesn't always give your body what it needs.

-Drinking water isn't always a high priority, sometimes checking out other ways to get the hydration we need can make staying hydrated easier.
+Drinking water isn't always a high priority sometimes, checking out other ways to get the hydration we need can make staying hydrated easier.
 [The 5 Best Ways to Rehydrate Quickly](https://www.healthline.com/nutrition/how-to-rehydrate):